TomasVotruba/tomasvotruba.com/packages/blog/data/2019/2019-02-21-how-we-migrated-from-nette-to-symfony-in-3-weeks-part-1.md

 ### Non-PHP Migrations

-- <a href="/blog/2019/02/11/introducing-neon-to-yaml-converter/">Neon to YAML</a> <em class="fas fa-fw fa-lg fa-check - text-success"></em> - this package was created for needs of Entrydo
+- <a href="/blog/2019/02/11/introducing-neon-to-yaml-converter/">Neon to YAML</a> ✅ - this package was created for needs of Entrydo

-- <a href="/blog/2018/07/05/how-to-convert-latte-templates-to-twig-in-27-regular-expressions/">Latte to TWIG</a> <em class="fas fa-fw fa-lg fa-check - text-success"></em>
+- <a href="/blog/2018/07/05/how-to-convert-latte-templates-to-twig-in-27-regular-expressions/">Latte to TWIG</a> ✅

 ### Coding Standards